GarryJack-CI/DontPanicProject/README.md

 **Could**
 - I want to connect with others who also suffer with anxiety.

+## Accessibility

 ### Color Scheme

-Using a [color palette generator](https://coolors.co/2f200f-d5a572-8eb8ac-dbad6a-dfd5a0), I decided to use the following colors for the background:
+Using a [color palette generator](https://coolors.co/2f200f-826341-d5a572-3f645a-8eb8ac-a7c8bf-dbad6a-dfd5a0), I chose the following colors as they were neutral and contrasted well with each other (checked using a [color contrast checker](https://webaim.org/resources/contrastchecker/))
+- #2F200F
+- #826341
 - #D5A572
+- #3F645A
+- #8EB8AC
-- #619B8A
+- #A7C8BF
 - #DBAD6A
 - #DFD5A0

-For the foreground, I chose a color that would contrast well with the background and checked it using the [Color Contrast Checker](https://https://webaim.org/resources/contrastchecker/):
-- #2F200F

 ### Fonts

 I did research on fonts that were designed to reduce visual stress and improve accessibility for visually impaired users, and decided to use the following font families:
 - Atkinson Hyperlegible **(Primary)**
 - Arial **(If primary font fails to load)**

+## Design Decisions

 ### Wireframes